czl032405/lerna-repo-demo/README.md

 # Create a new release of the packages that have been updated.
 Prompts for a new version and updates all the packages on git and npm.
 lerna publish

+#Check which packages have changed since the last release.
+lerna changed

 ```